eunomia-bpf/bpftime/README.md

 [**Checkout our documents in eunomia.dev!**](https://eunomia.dev/bpftime/)

+## Why bpftime?
+What's the design Goal?

+- **Performance Gains**: Achieve better performance by `bypassing the kernel` (e.g., via `Userspace DBI` or `Network Drivers`), with more configurable, optimized and more arch supported JIT/AOT options like `LLVM`, while maintaining compatibility with Linux kernel eBPF.
+- **Cross-Platform Compatibility**: Enables `eBPF functionality and large ecosystem` where kernel eBPF is unavailable, such as on older or alternative operating systems, or where kernel-level permissions are restricted, without changing your tool.
+- **Flexible and General Extension Language & Runtime for Innovation**: eBPF is designed for innovation, evolving into a General Extension Language & Runtime in production that supports very diverse use cases. `bpftime`'s modular design allows easy integration as a library for adding new events and program types without touching kernel.
+Wishing it could enable rapid prototyping and exploration of new features!

 ## Key Features

-- **Uprobe and Syscall hooks based on binary rewriting**: Run eBPF programs in userspace, attaching them to Uprobes and Syscall tracepoints: **No manual instrumentation or restart required!**.
+- **Dynamic Binary rewriting**: Run eBPF programs in userspace, attaching them to `Uprobes` and `Syscall tracepoints`: **No manual instrumentation or restart required!**.
 It can `trace` or `change` the execution of a function, `hook` or `filter` all syscalls of a process safely, and efficiently with an eBPF userspace runtime.
 Can inject eBPF runtime into any running process without the need for a restart or manual recompilation.
 - **Performance**: Experience up to a `10x` speedup in Uprobe overhead compared to kernel uprobe and uretprobe.
 Read/Write userspace memory is also faster than kernel eBPF.
 - **Interprocess eBPF Maps**: Implement userspace `eBPF maps` in shared userspace memory for summary aggregation or control plane communication.
 - **Compatibility**: use `existing eBPF toolchains` like clang, libbpf and bpftrace to develop userspace eBPF application without any modifications.
 Supporting CO-RE via BTF, and offering userspace `ufunc` access.
 - **Multi JIT Support**: Support [llvmbpf](https://github.com/eunomia-bpf/llvmbpf), a high-speed `JIT/AOT` compiler powered by LLVM, or using `ubpf JIT` and INTERPRETER.
 The vm can be built as `a standalone library` like ubpf.
 - **Run with kernel eBPF**: Can load userspace eBPF from kernel, and using kernel eBPF maps to cooperate with kernel eBPF programs like kprobes and network filters.
+- **Integrate with AF_XDP or DPDK**: Run your `XDP` network applications with better performance in userspace just like in kernel!(experimental)

 ## Components

 - [`vm`](https://github.com/eunomia-bpf/bpftime/tree/master/vm): The eBPF VM and JIT compiler for bpftime, you can choose from [bpftime LLVM JIT/AOT compiler](https://github.com/eunomia-bpf/llvmbpf) and [ubpf](https://github.com/iovisor/ubpf).
 The [llvm-based vm](https://github.com/eunomia-bpf/llvmbpf) in bpftime can also be built as a standalone library and integrated into other projects, similar to ubpf.
-- [`runtime`](https://github.com/eunomia-bpf/bpftime/tree/master/runtime): The userspace runtime for eBPF, including the bpf-syscall loader(`syscall-server`) and agent, support attaching eBPF programs to Uprobes, Syscall tracepoints and other events, as well as eBPF maps in shared memory.
+- [`runtime`](https://github.com/eunomia-bpf/bpftime/tree/master/runtime): The userspace runtime for eBPF, including the maps, helpers, ufuncs and other runtime safety features.
+- [`Attach events`](https://github.com/eunomia-bpf/bpftime/tree/master/attach): support attaching eBPF programs to `Uprobes`, `Syscall tracepoints`, `XDP` and other events with bpf_link, and also the driver event sources.
-- [verifier](https://github.com/eunomia-bpf/bpftime/tree/master/bpftime-verifier): Support using [PREVAIL](https://github.com/vbpf/ebpf-verifier) as userspace verifier, or using Linux kernel verifier as an option.
+- [`verifier`](https://github.com/eunomia-bpf/bpftime/tree/master/bpftime-verifier): Support using [PREVAIL](https://github.com/vbpf/ebpf-verifier) as userspace verifier, or using `Linux kernel verifier` for better results.
-- [`daemon`](https://github.com/eunomia-bpf/bpftime/tree/master/daemon): A daemon to make userspace eBPF working with kernel and compatible with kernel uprobe.
-Monitor and modify kernel eBPF events and syscalls, load eBPF in userspace from kernel.
+- [`Loader`](https://github.com/eunomia-bpf/bpftime/tree/master/runtime/syscall-server): Includes a `LD_PRELOAD` loader library in userspace can work with current eBPF toolchain and library without involving any kernel, Another option is [daemon](https://github.com/eunomia-bpf/bpftime/tree/master/daemon) when Linux eBPF is available.

-## Quick Start
+## Quick Start: Uprobe

 With `bpftime`, you can build eBPF applications using familiar tools like clang and libbpf, and execute them in userspace.
 For instance, the [`malloc`](https://github.com/eunomia-bpf/bpftime/tree/master/example/malloc) eBPF program traces malloc calls using uprobe and aggregates the counts using a hash map.